with-regard/regard-website/README.md

 gulp
 ```
 5. Configure local dev values

 Copy sample-config.json to development-config.json.
-You can find the values for the github application in the Regard Github account under applications.
+You can find the values for the Github application [here](https://github.com/organizations/with-regard/settings/applications/).

 ## Organization